mathieucaroff/lidy/README.md

 - A javascript version **lidy-js**
 - A golang version **lidy-go**

-Each version is available in its own directory at the root of the repository.
-Both versions fullly implement and respect the specification described in the documentation.
+Each version is available in its own repository.
+Both versions are fully implement and respect the specification described in the documentation.

 However, currently the way to use the parser differs between the two versions:
-- lidy-go uses the concept of builder (see specific documentation)
+- lidy-go uses the concept of builder (see the specific documentation)
 - lidy-js uses a similar interface (and in particular the principle of listeners) to that offered by the [antlr](https://www.antlr.org/) tool.

 ## Content